 And lastly, another incredible feature of this Neolithic complex arguably pertains to its incorporation of special acoustic properties.
 To that end, one of the chambers and its niche are carved out from limestone (and adorned with red ochre patterns), and this space seemingly demonstrates an acoustic magnification scope.

 Now, a number of research projects have studied and analyzed this seemingly intentional feat of acoustic engineering.
-Some researchers (like Maltese composer Ruben Zahra and a research team from Italy) have noted how the sound within the chamber resonates at a frequency of 110 Hz, which is similar to effects of other ancient-made compartments, including the Newgrange in Ireland.
+Some researchers (like Maltese composer Ruben Zahra and a research team from Italy) have noted how the sound within the chamber resonates at a frequency of 110 Hz, which is similar to the effects of other ancient-made compartments, including the Newgrange in Ireland (discussed later).

 Interestingly enough, a study published by Dr. Ian Cook of UCLA and his team in 2008 theorized how this particular frequency had its ’emotional’ effect on a number of volunteers.
 This was measured by EEG, and the frequency resonance at 110 Hz was found to affect the activity patterns over the prefrontal cortex.
 These patterns tended to oddly shift from left to right-sided dominance, thus alluding to the processing of the emotional quotient.